Understanding Online Fraud: Prevention Techniques for Professionals

 3. Use Advanced Fraud Detection Systems

 Investing in advanced fraud detection technologies that utilize machine learning and artificial intelligence can help identify and block fraudulent activities before they cause harm.
-These systems learn from patterns of normal and suspicious behaviors to improve their detection capabilities over time.
+These systems learn from patterns of normal and suspicious behaviours to improve their detection capabilities over time.

 4. Secure and Monitor Networks